Central and Northern Thailand Birding Tour

 • Pygmy Cupwing – Pnoepyga pusilla

-• Pallas’s Grasshopper warbler – Locustella certhiola
+• Pallas’s Grasshopper Warbler – Locustella certhiola

 • Crested Finchbill – Spizixos canifrons